-- It is good practice to invite the teacher in charge of the visit, and their helpers, to a pre-visit.
-You can show them where everything is, go through your risk assessment and run through what will happen on the day, including bad weather arrangements.
+It is good practice to invite the teacher in charge of the visit, and their helpers, to a pre-visit.
+You can show them where everything is, go through your risk assessment and run through what will happen on the day, including adverse weather arrangements.

-- Provide teachers with an information pack about your farm, your educational facilities and the activities you can provide.
+If possible, provide teachers with an information pack about your farm, your educational facilities and the activities you can provide.
 This could include a map and a few facts and figures that the teacher can use in advance.
-See Preparing an education pack for ideas.

-- Be clear about who is doing what on the day, and that the class teachers and helpers also know what to expect throughout their visit.
+Be clear about who is doing what on the day, and that the class teachers and helpers also know what to expect throughout their visit.
+Teachers are responsible for monitoring the children’s behaviour.

-- Make sure you have considered all the health and safety implications of inviting school children onto your farm.
-Child safety in agriculture, Common zoonoses in agriculture, and Preventing or controlling ill health from animal contact at vistor attractions, provide up-to-date guidance.
+Make sure you have considered all the health and safety implications of inviting school children onto your farm.
+Point teachers to the Code of Practice Teachers’ guide.